 Planning a Trip to Disneyland?
 Here’s What You Need to Know Before You Go

 One of the most popular search terms regarding Disney is “Disneyland know before you go.”
-Many of us understand that the world of Disney parks is not as spontaneous as it was in past years, so its not surprising people are wondering how to prepare for Disneyland.
-With Genie+, high crowds, and new rides, the experience can become a bit overwhelming.
+Many of us understand that planning a Disney vacation can be confusing, so its not surprising people are wondering how to properly prepare for a trip.
+With Multi Pass, dining reservations, a potential for high crowds, and new rides, the experience can become a bit overwhelming.

-The biggest Disneyland know before you go fact is that there are 2 parks inside of Disneyland: Disneyland and California Adventure.
+The biggest Disneyland know before you go fact is that there are 2 parks that make up the Disneyland Resort: Disneyland and California Adventure.
 I know, this can get a bit confusing, as Disneyland is the name of the entire “resort” which includes the three hotels, and the two parks, but also the name of the original park.

 Disneyland park and California Adventure can be accessed from the same place.
-Both their entrance gates are across the promenade from each other, I’d guess they’re not even 1,000 feet from each other.
+Both entrance gates are across the promenade from each other.
+I’d guess they’re not even 1,000 feet from each other.

 Disneyland Can Get Busy, Tips for Avoiding Crowds

-The biggest Disneyland know before you go category is regarding crowds.
-We have all been packed into an amusement park, waiting in endless lines just to experience a few rides, and it’s miserable.
+The biggest Disneyland know before you go tip is in regards to crowds.
+We have all been packed into an amusement park, waiting in endless lines just to experience a few rides, and it isn’t always an enjoyable experience.

 How to prepare for Disneyland: The Disneyland Castle